Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Observational Compilations

+In addition to these events, we worked with the dark sirens produced in BBH mergers, which are 46 of the 50 events from GWTC-1 \cite{abbott2019gwtc} and GWTC-2 \cite{Abbott:2020niy}.
+However, since GW190521 is a candidate standard siren, we will not include it in the dark siren analyses.

+We do not have a $\chi^2$ function for the case of dark sirens since they do not have an independent measurement of their redshift.
+However, we can work with the posterior probabilities discussed in Sec.\ref{sec:cosmologyDarkSirens} and combine these data with the standard sirens by adding their natural logarithms of their individual posteriors as we discussed in the beginning of this section.

-Both squared variances of the siren distance and redshift are considered.
-And as in the GWTC-1 database the upper and lower reported variances are not equal, then the biggest of each case was taken as the variance.
-Then logarithm of the likelihood function is maximized and we run again Markov Chains in order to get the best fit values of $h$, $\Omega_m$, $w_0$, $w_1$, $\Xi_0$, and $n$ and their confidence regions.
-The analysis is done with the sum of the GWTC-1 and GWTC-2 databases, we denote the join likelihood as `GW database'.
-Due that this database reports events with less than $10\%$ of contamination fraction, the best fit values and their confidence regions will be biased a little.
-Moreover, this bias will be minimal due the density of data when combining it with Pantheon and CC data, so that the GWTC-2 that contains the bias represents just the $3.39\%$ of the total Pantheon+CC+GW database.
+We will refer to the data described in this subsection as GW and it includes $N_{\text{GW}}=47$ events.
+Since GWTC-2 \cite{Abbott2020prospects} reports events with less than $10\%$ of contamination fraction \cite{Abbott:2020niy}, the best fit values and their confidence regions will be biased a little.
+However, this bias will be minimal due the density of data when combining it with the Pantheon and CC catalogues, because the GWTC-2 that contains the bias represents just the $3.39\%$ of the total Pantheon+CC+GW database.